Shujaat Hussain: Premiership (2004)

 After Jamali's resignation, Shujaat Husain nominated Finance Minister Shaukat Aziz for the office of Prime Minister.
-Shujaat temporarily become Prime Minister because Aziz can not be elected Prime Minister, as he was a member of senate.
+Shujaat became Prime Minister because Aziz could not be elected Prime Minister, as he was a member of senate.

 At the Parliament, Hussain told journalists that his election as Prime Minister was "not an interim appointment" but in keeping with the Constitution.
 In an interview, Shujaat Hussain quoted: "My nomination by Mir Zafarullah Khan Jamali and nomination of Shaukat Aziz after consulting the President were in line with the set traditions.
 There should be no hue and cry over such technicalities."

 On 23 August 2004, Hussain handed over the office of prime minister to Shaukat Aziz, though Hussain remained the party president of the Pakistan Muslim League (Q).

 Election as Prime Minister

 The election for Prime Minister took place on 29 June 2004.